MehranSpL/SAMP-Y-Axis-Sensitivity-Fix/README.md

-# SAMP-Y-Axis-Senstivity-Fix
+# SAMP-Y-Axis-Sensitivity-Fix
-Simple project to fix GTA:SA Y-Axis senstivity not synced with X-Axis Senstivity
+Simple project to fix GTA:SA Y-Axis sensitivity not synced with X-Axis Sensitivity